-Group therapy: Group therapy in the Approach Program at SUWS of the Carolinas uses concrete approaches and is strongly focused on social skills development.
+Group therapy: Group therapy during therapy in the Approach Program uses concrete approaches and is strongly focused on social skills development.
 Some possible group topics may include communication skills, self-awareness, hygiene, and self-care.

 Experiential therapy: In addition to traditional therapeutic methods, SUWS of the Carolinas offers a number of experiential therapies to provide our students with well-rounded recovery.
 Some of the therapies offered to our students include:

 - Trap building

 Upon completion of therapy at our treatment center, each student will participate in a three day graduation process, where students and their families will reunite to participate in final closing sessions before returning home.
 During the graduation process parents will spend a night in the wilderness with their child, where they will begin establishing new behavior patterns while still under the supervision of the Approach Program staff.
 On the last day of graduation, a ceremony honoring the accomplishments of each graduate, will be held prior to their departure.

 As part of the treatment process at SUWS of the Carolinas, we provide each student and his or her family with transitional planning to help determine the most appropriate placement upon graduation from our program.
 SUWS therapists will coordinate aftercare planning with parents, referring professionals, and the family transition specialist as needed.
 Our therapists and other mental health professionals work diligently to make the transition to the next phase of treatment as smooth as possible.